Trial for child pornography charges begins for former reality TV star Josh Duggar

 The prosecution's brief states that Holt further testified that in early 2005, the defendant stayed with her and her husband in Little Rock because, as she explained, they "loved him and wanted to see if he could repair his relationship with their daughter."
 One evening after her husband fell asleep, Holt testified that Josh Duggar told her that he had "digitally penetrated" one of the victim's vaginas while she sat on his lap and he read her Bible stories.
 According to the document, this rape occurred on March 30, 2003, and is what prompted the Duggars to contact the Holts that day.

-Jury selection has been completed with 12 main jurors and 4 alternates.
+Jury selection from 52 potential jurors has been completed with 12 main jurors and four alternates.

+Potential witnesses include Jedidiah Duggar and Jill Duggar-Dillard, siblings to Josh Duggar.

 5NEWS will have full coverage of the trial as it progresses.